 On any given day, a special education teacher might:

-To some degree, a special education teacher's duties are driven by the grade levels they teach and the needs—or the rules—of a school or district.
-Their work is also driven by their students.
-Dedicated special education teachers are always on the lookout for new ways to reach students and help them find the limits of their limitations.
+To some degree, a special education teacher's duties depend on the grade levels they teach and the needs—or the rules—of a school or district.
+Students' individual needs also factor in prominently.
+Dedicated special education teachers continually seek new ways to reach students and help them find the limits of their limitations.

-Given the formidable challenges of their assignment, you might expect that special education teachers earn a lot more than educators in mainstream classrooms.
+Given the formidable challenges of their assignment, you might expect that special education teachers make a lot more than educators in mainstream classrooms.
 Sadly, you'd be wrong.
-Even though special education teachers with bachelor's degrees have to divide their classroom time among teaching, supervising students, and required administrative tasks while still meeting student achievement benchmarks that don't always make sense, the median pay for special education teachers is $59,780 per year.
-That's only slightly more than kindergarten, elementary, and middle school teachers make, and slightly less than most secondary school teachers make.
+Even though special education teachers with bachelor's degrees have to divide their classroom time among teaching, supervising students, and required administrative tasks while still meeting student achievement benchmarks that don't always make sense, the median pay for special education teachers is $61,820 per year.
+That's only slightly more than kindergarten, elementary, and middle school teachers make, and about what the average secondary school teacher makes.
 Special education teachers with master's degrees make just one to two percent more, according to Salary.com.

 That doesn't mean special education teachers don't deserve higher salaries.
 "It would make sense for special ed teachers to make more," Quora commenter Kristin Boynton asserts.
 "In addition to all of the duties of a regular ed teacher… they have piles of IEP paperwork, life-skills lessons, assessments, and maybe things like assisting students in eating/bathrooming."